VladDinescu/PolicyExpert/README.md

 I Managed to learn about and implement in a new more efficient and cleaner way of developing front end tests!

-I thank you, Vangelisz, for this challenge and great learning opportunity!
+Thank you Vangelisz for this challenge and great learning opportunity!

 Enjoy!